 5. How will this impact current I/M programs?

-It will require a new communications protocol, ISO 14229.
-Scan tool manufacturers are currently developing the software to meet the requirements.
+It will still use the CAN communications protocol, but the message will have seven layers instead of the current five.
 It will still use CAN communication (i.e., pins 6 + 14) through the current OBD-II connector (SAE J1962).
-These vehicles must use J1979-2 for all OBD-II communications and will not respond to protocols that are currently used.
-OBDonUDS includes classic J1979 Modes $01 to $0A and features such as DTC-specific Readiness Flag test results and IUMPR to OBD.
+These vehicles must use SAE J1979-2 for all OBD-II communications and will not respond to currently used protocols.
+OBDonUDS includes classic J1979 Modes $01 to $0A and features such as DTC-specific Readiness Flag test results and IUMPR to OBD, but they will be referred to Services, not Modes.

-2. Implementation of OBDonUDS is for all LD and MD OBD II vehicles.
-The system will be installed on some 2024/2025/2026 model-year vehicles.
+2. Implementation of OBDonUDS is for all LD, MD, HD, and ZEV vehicles.
+The system will be installed on some 2025/2026 model-year vehicles.
 The number of vehicles equipped with the services each model year is up to the manufacturers.
 It is expected that full implementation will occur with the 2027 model-year vehicles.

 3. OBDonUDS Data Enhancements will include 1) expanded readiness group categories, 2) redefined readiness completion requirements for misfire, fuel system, and comprehensive components, 3) added DTC status byte to provide DTC-specific readiness and other DTC-specific info (i.e., pending status, confirmed status, and complete this drive cycle), 4) Enhanced freeze frame support to 5 DTCs where each DTC will have two allotted freeze frames (one for the first occurrence and the second for the most recent event), 5) expanded DTC naming to 3 bytes (no longer using 2-byte DTCs), added failure type byte (FTB) to current DTC names to create more DTCs available for use, 6) and added evaporative system (EVAP) sealing functionality.